-- Are public schools required to comply with the County Health Officer’s October 5, 2020 Order Establishing Revised Mandatory Risk Reduction Measures Applicable to All Activities and Sectors to Address the COVID-19 Pandemic (“Order”)?
+Are public schools required to comply with the County Health Officer’s May 18 , 2021 Order Establishing Focused Safety Measures to Protect the Community from COVID-19 (“Order”)?
 (TK-12; Programs for Children/Youth)

 Governmental agencies, including local educational agencies, are urged to follow the Order’s requirements that apply to businesses.
 However, governmental entities and their contractors are not required to follow these requirements to the extent that such requirements would impede or interfere with an essential governmental function, as determined by the governmental entity, unless otherwise specifically directed by the Health Officer.

-Adult education programs are required to follow the October 5, 2020 Order of the Health Officer of the County of Santa Clara Establishing Mandatory Risk Reduction Measures Applicable to All Activities and Sectors to Address the COVID-19 Pandemic, which is available here.
+Adult education programs are required to follow the May 18, 2021 Order of the Health Officer of the County of Santa Clara Establishing Focused Safety Measures to Protect the Community from COVID-19 , which is available here.